-- 1. Low- to moderate-income Limited Clientele (LMC), as defined by income limits or presumed benefit. - a.
-LMC refers to persons who earn 80 percent or less of HAMFI for the county of residence, as updated annually by HUD. - b.
-Presumed benefit LMC refers to persons who, as a category, are typically low income. - 1) Seniors - 2) Persons with a disability - 3) Homeless persons - 4) Abused children and battered spouses - 5) Illiterate adults - 6) Persons living with acquired immunodeficiency syndrome (AIDS) - 7) Migrant farmworkers - LMA are identified using census tracts and block groups.
+- 1. Low- to moderate-income Limited Clientele (LMC), as defined by income limits or presumed benefit.

+- a.
+LMC refers to persons who earn 80 percent or less of HAMFI for the county of residence, as updated annually by HUD.

+- b.
+Presumed benefit LMC refers to persons who, as a category, are typically low income.

+- 1) Seniors

+- 2) Persons with a disability

+- 3) Homeless persons

+- 4) Abused children and battered spouses

+- 5) Illiterate adults

+- 6) Persons living with acquired immunodeficiency syndrome (AIDS)

+- 7) Migrant farmworkers

+- 2. LMA are identified using census tracts and block groups.
 LMA may also be identified through an income survey.
-See Appendix H for additional information regarding CDBG income surveys, which: - a.
-Are based on the American Community Survey using Census Geographies

-- b.
-Contain at least 51 percent of households in the area earning at 80 percent or below HAMFI to meet LMA - c.
+See Appendix H for additional information regarding income surveys, which: - a.
+Is based on the American Community Survey using Census Geographies - Contains at least 51 percent of households in the area earning at 80 percent or below HAMFI to meet LMA - c.
 Must be contiguous and the area should be mapped to show eligibility - d.
 Must be an Activity with public benefit for the area, such as streets and sidewalks, sewer/water infrastructure, community facilities, or park improvements - e.
-Should be determined to be LMA eligibility from the map application at HUD's Low- and Moderate-Income Summary Data Application Page https://hud.maps.arcgis.com/apps/webappviewer/index.html?id=ffd0597e8af24f8 8b501b7e7f326bedd.
-Instructions for HUD's mapping application https://www.hudexchange.info/programs/acs-low-mod-summary-data/ are available to assist in using the map application. - 1) Low- to Moderate-Income Housing (LMH) defined by household income limits is a household earning 80 percent or less of HAMFI - 2) Low- to Moderate-Income Job Creation or Retention Activities (LMJ) - a) LMJ is based on the number of full-time equivalent jobs created or retained - b) Must create or retain jobs, and 51 percent of those jobs must be for LMI persons - c) To meet the public benefit requirements for LMJ activities, for every \$35,000 spent, one full-time equivalent job must be created/retained
+Should be determined to be LMA eligibility from the map application at HUD's Low- and Moderate-Income Summary Data Application page.
+Instructions for HUD's mapping application are available to assist in using the map application - 1) Low- to Moderate-Income Housing (LMH) defined by household income limits is a household earning 80 percent or less of HAMFI - 2) Low- to Moderate-Income Job Creation or Retention Activities (LMJ) - a) LMJ is based on the number of full-time equivalent jobs created or retained - b) Must create or retain jobs, and 51 percent of those jobs must be for LMI persons - c) To meet the public benefit requirements for LMJ activities, for every \$35,000 spent, one full-time equivalent job must be created/retained